Is marijuana legal in Virginia?

-Starting in late 2020, pharmaceutical processors are scheduled to open medical dispensaries to sell patients CBD and limited THC oil and their byproducts, including lozenges, capsules, and patches.
+Medical marijuana patients are legally allowed to purchase cannabis.
+Four medical marijuana dispensaries were open as of Feb.
+2021.
+They are licensed to sell patients CBD and limited-THC oil and byproducts, including lozenges, capsules, and patches.

 The penalties for marijuana in Virginia are still harsh, regardless of recent legislation.
 Personal possession of more than half an ounce and up to five pounds of marijuana flower can result in up to 10 years in jail and a $2,500 fine.

 More than five pounds can be punishable up to 30 years in jail.
 Any form of manufacturing, selling, distributing or gifting is punishable by up to 40 years in prison and $500,00 in fines.
 Penalties increase with subsequent offenses.

 Despite a peak of almost 29,000 cannabis arrests in 2018, arrests were down to approximately 26,500 in 2019.